NEONITIN3/A-to-Z-Data-Engineering/README.md

  # --------- # Explanation

- Sure, the data warehouse migration architecture you sent me depicts a possible approach to migrating an on-premises data warehouse to Google Cloud's BigQuery.
+ Approach to migrating an on-premises data warehouse to Google Cloud's BigQuery.
 Here's a breakdown of the key components and steps involved:

 **Source data:**